 Coordinator – Associate Professor Heather Barker

 The lab provides an opportunity to create designed environments that simultaneously stimulate and read human behavior.
 The research allows for a low-expenditure means to study human learning and response within real-world simulations.
 This work has applications ranging from disaster relief training to strategic merchandising and consumer behavior studies.
-Interdisciplinary at the core, the research is designed to develop a hybrid material/immaterial context and draws on expert collaborations from engineering, psychology, behavioral science, computer science, sociology, business, film, human factors, geo-spatial expertise and the arts and design.
+Interdisciplinary at the core, the research is designed to develop a hybrid material/immaterial context and draws on geo- and psycho-spatial expertise developed through collaborating partners from architecture, engineering, psychology, neuro- and behavioral science, computer science, sociology, anthropology, business, film, human factors, and the arts and design.